andykofman/CAP3D-Viz/src/cap3d_enhanced_README.md

 ---

+## Recommended Usage

+- **For maximum performance**: Use `ehnanced_Cache_memory.py` with batched rendering (2.5x faster)
+- **For legacy compatibility**: Use `cap3d_enhanced.py`
+- **For huge datasets**: Enable caching and LOD for 50k+ blocks

+**The Enhanced Cache Memory implementation represents the current state-of-the-art for CAP3D visualization, delivering dramatic performance improvements while maintaining full accuracy and adding new capabilities like PNG export.**

-**For basic usage, see the main README.md.
-This document covers advanced technical details and optimization strategies.**
+For basic usage, see the main README.md.
+This document covers advanced technical details and optimization strategies.